Student Teaching Abroad

 WHAT: Complete a portion of your student teaching requirement in a cross-cultural setting.
-The Trip typically allows students to complete 5-7 weeks of their student teaching requirements.
+The experience typically allows students to complete 5-7 weeks of their student teaching requirements.

 WHEN: Opportunities vary and require the approval of the Education department

 CONTACT: Sharon Connor Department of Education, College of Arts and Sciences

 More about Grace Academy:

 Students in the School of Education have the option of completing a portion of their student teaching requirement in Saipan.
 This opportunity is a partnership between North Central University and Grace Christian Academy.